ecedi/utmze/README.md

 ### source behavior

-Source aka utmcsr is a little bit more tricky:
+Source aka utmcsr is a little bit more tricky: it is (direct) by default,when a GET parameter utm_source is set, it will be stored and stick until another utm_source is found

-We got 4 values to consider
-  * utm_source GET parameters
-  * current domain
-  * referrer domain
-  * last visit source

-utm_source GET parameters will override any other value/behavior and will be stored whatever the other values are

-TODO define and explain the precedence rules

 ## Usage